-The investigator's factual findings and preliminary determination will be based on a Preponderance of the Evidence standard.
-This means the investigator considers, based on all relevant evidence, whether the Respondent more likely than not engaged in the alleged conduct, and if the conduct violated the SVSH Policy.
+The investigation uses the Preponderance of the Evidence standard.
+This means the investigator and Title IX Officer consider, based on all relevant evidence, whether the Respondent more likely than not engaged in the alleged conduct, and if the conduct violated the SVSH Policy.

 After the investigation is done, it is possible that UCR will hold a hearing on the case.
 Whether there will be a hearing depends on several factors, including the identity of the Respondent (that is, whether they are a student or a faculty or staff member), whether a party contests the findings (in some cases), and whether the procedure is covered by the 2020 Title IX Regulations.
 A Title IX/EOAA staff member can help determine whether and under what circumstances there might be a hearing in your case, or you may review the investigation and adjudication procedures for cases with student respondents, with staff respondents, or with faculty or academic personnel respondents.

 If there is a final determination of a policy violation, sanctions (e.g. discipline) may be imposed.
 If this happens, you will have the right to provide input on appropriate sanctions.
 Potential sanctions for violations of the SVSH Policy depend on whether the Respondent is a faculty member, student, or staff, but sanctions can range up to termination or permanent dismissal.
+Respondent's may have separate (non-SVSH) complaint or grievance rights, if they are disciplined.